eridhobffry/paguyuban-next/IMPLEMENTATION_PLAN.md

 - **Access Control**: 100% Complete (Authentication and admin user management)
 - **Additional Improvements**: 100% Complete (Platform rebranding, data consistency, UX enhancements)

 **READY FOR PRODUCTION**: Website accurately represents €1,018,660 total revenue, correct sponsorship pricing, and professional methodology with government-backed credibility.
 Phase 4 CMS/analytics foundations have been implemented and wired to public sections.
+See `CURRENT_SPRINT_PLAN.md` for the live sprint scope and `NEXT_SPRINT_PLAN.md` for the upcoming scope.

 ## Current State Analysis ✅ ISSUES RESOLVED